stefanmielke/MachineTranslated/README.md

 ### Process

 All translations were done using ML.
-Originally translated with DeepL.
+Originally translated with DeepL and GPT4o-mini.

 #### Steps: